quantum2409/GooglePages/README.md

 ## Principle

-The pages **pass suitable queries** to suitable pages to work identically to the mentioned google pages.
-The **"feeling lucky"** button is an attractive feature on the main page which was made functional using the same principle mentioned above.
+The pages **pass suitable queries** to suitable URLs to work identically to the mentioned google pages.
+The **"feeling lucky"** button is an attractive feature on the main page which is made functional using this same principle.